-J. is an 18 year old young man with a diagnosis of Asperger’s syndrome.
+J. is an 18 year old student.
 He is in the top stream of his class in high school and is within the top band in all his A-level subjects.
 He is very conscientious and is mindful of the assignments he has to complete.
 Recently the class teachers have said he is missing class work deadlines and that he is starting to fall behind in all of his subjects.
 One of his favourite subjects is Business Studies and Marketing.

 On consultation with J and the class teacher the following are reasons why school work is proving difficult to complete.

 - Feeling of not being able to “catch up” and aware that behind in all subjects